Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Don’t feed baby guinea pigs apples or any other dietary supplement.
 They should only eat hay and pellets and drink their mother’s milk for proper growth and development.
 Feeding them foods that contain high amounts of sugar is hard on their tiny bodies.

-You can feel safe feeding small amounts of apple to your guinea pig when they are 6 months old.
-After a year, feel free to give them the typical serving size recommended for adult guinea pigs.
+You can feel safe feeding small amounts of apples to your guinea pig when they are 3–4 months old.

 Are Certain Types of Apples Better or Worse for Guinea Pigs?